MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-oath-tokens.md

 1. Start by enabling hardware OATH tokens policy using the APIs.

-1. If you enable OATH tokens in the legacy MFA policy, we recommend that you clear the **Verification code from mobile app or hardware token** setting.
+1. If you enable OATH tokens in the legacy MFA policy, we recommend that you uncheck the **Verification code from mobile app or hardware token** checkbox.
 To verify this setting, sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Authentication Policy Administrator](~/identity/role-based-access-control/permissions-reference.md#authentication-policy-administrator).

 1. Browse to **Protection** > **Multifactor authentication** > **Additional cloud-based multifactor authentication settings**.